 - Melt the chocolate over, not in, a pan of simmering water.
 Use a double boiler if you have one, or suspend a glass mixing bowl over a pan of water, making sure the bottom of the bowl doesn't touch the water.

 - You can also melt chocolate in the microwave.
-Check and stirring it at 30 second intervals.
+Check and stir it at 30-second intervals.
 Remove the bowl from the heat or from the microwave when there are still a few lumps of chocolate.
 They will melt in the heat of the melted chocolate.

 - Allow the clusters to cool at room temperature until the chocolate has set.
 If you can't wait, pop them in the fridge to cool.

-👍🏼Top Tips to make the best chocolate-covered nuts
+Top Tips to make the best chocolate-covered nut clusters

-Use quality dark chocolate.
-A high-quality chocolate with at least 70% cocoa also improves the flavour immensely.
-However, you can also use your favourite chocolate chips, dairy-free or sugar-free.
+- Use quality dark chocolate.
+A high-quality chocolate with at least 70% cocoa also improves the flavor immensely.
+However, you can also use your favorite chocolate chips, dairy-free or sugar-free.
 Keep this snack vegan by using vegan chocolate chips.

-Use salted and unsalted.
-For the best flavour and interest, I like to use a mix of salted and unsalted nuts.
+- Use salted and unsalted.
+For the best flavor and interest, I like to use a mix of salted and unsalted nuts.
 For example, in this recipe, I used roasted salted pumpkin seeds and roasted salted peanuts, but unsalted cashews and pecans.

-Use a variety of dried fruit.
-Using sweet dried fruit like dried cranberries, blueberries or cherries gives that sweet and salty contrast in flavours that is so appealing!
+- Use a variety of dried fruit.
+Using sweet dried fruit like dried cranberries, blueberries or cherries gives that sweet and salty contrast in flavors that is so appealing!

-Use your favourite dried fruits and nuts.
+Use your favorite dried fruits and nuts.
 You can use as many or as few as you like.

 Add shredded or toasted coconut if you'd like.

 You can also make this chocolate nut cluster recipe into chocolate bark.
-Simply spread the mixture out on a parchment-paper lined baking sheet, as thick or as thinly as you like.
-Let it set, then either slice it into squares break it into pieces.
+Simply spread the mixture out on a parchment-paper-lined baking sheet, as thick or as thinly as you like.
+Let it set, then either slice it into squares or break it into pieces.

 🥶 How to store chocolate nut clusters